nathanwomack/30DaysOfSass/README.md

 Today we're going to use our text-contrast function inside our @each loop.
 First, I updated the list.
 I decided to go with some different reds today.
 Feel free to use other colors if you'd like.
 Second, I updated the color rule to use our text-contrast function.
+Note: if you're text-contrast function isn't compiling properly, make sure that your function is higher up in the code than the place that you are calling it.

 ```
 @each $p in (